 She remains under prison guard at a hospital in Kharkiv and German doctors have visited her.Bitter rivalry

 It is a bitter reversal for Tymoshenko since the Orange Revolution days, when she and her ally Viktor Yushchenko packed the streets of Ukraine in protest at a rigged election that went in favour of the pro-Russian Mr Yanukovych.

 The Supreme Court ruled in their favour, and the Orange alliance took power on a firmly pro-Western, anti-Russian platform.

-But no sooner had they taken power in 2005, with Yulia Tymoshenko as prime minister and Mr Yushchenko as president, than their relationship turned bitter.
+But no sooner had they taken over, with Tymoshenko as prime minister and Mr Yushchenko as president, than their relationship turned bitter.